rpartos/helicone/README.md

  What I did is that I drilled holes throughout the axis at the top and the bottom and then put some paperclip to hold everything together ;)

  that's it, have fun !

+Improvements :
+- rework the openscad file to clean it
+- put an option to see position 2
+- put an option to make an animation
+- better optimize the space on the lasercut